-This ski resort at 577 Ski Hill Rd., Pakenham, features 20 km of cross-country ski trails for beginner, intermediate and advanced levels.
-Downhill skiers and snowboarders can take advantage of 10 runs from beginner to expert, gladed areas, a lift-serviced terrain park and lots of snowmaking and grooming equipment.
+This ski resort at 577 Ski Hill Rd., Pakenham, offers 10 runs for downhill skiers and snowboarders from beginner to expert, gladed areas, a lift-serviced terrain park and lots of snowmaking and grooming equipment.
 Day and night skiing is offered from December to March.
 Lessons, a lodge, lounge, boutique, rental shop, bar, washrooms and cafeteria are also offered.
-Click HERE for the Interactive Ski Trail Map.
-Click HERE for a map of the Cross-country trails.
-613-624-5290
+613-624-5290 www.mountpakenham.com

 Murphys Point Provincial Park/Tay Valley Ski Club

 The Tay Valley Ski Club partners with Murphys Point Provincial Park to provide 26 km of cross-country ski trails, with 12 km groomed for classic, 4 km groomed for skating and 10 km ungroomed.
 A regular loppet is held and there are also special programs and events.
 Park at the main lot off ElmGrove Road or at the Lally Homestead; both are maintained in winter.
 There is a privy at the Lally Homestead parking lot and woodstoves can be found at the Lally barn and the ski chalet near the main parking lot.
 Click HERE for a map of the trails.

 Check out the winter beauty of this golf course off County Road 511 (54 Caldwell Rd.) just south of Lanark Village.
 A series of cross-country ski trails meander through the property and some snowmobile trails pass through as well.
 Parking and washrooms are available.
 613-259-5313

 Wheeler’s Maple Sugar Camp